Goose: True geese and their relatives

 The two living genera of true geese are: Anser, grey geese and white geese, such as the greylag goose and snow goose, and Branta, black geese, such as the Canada goose.

 Two genera of geese are only tentatively placed in the Anserinae; they may belong to the shelducks or form a subfamily on their own: Cereopsis, the Cape Barren goose, and Cnemiornis, the prehistoric New Zealand goose.
 Either these or, more probably, the goose-like coscoroba swan is the closest living relative of the true geese.

 Fossils of true geese are hard to assign to genus; all that can be said is that their fossil record, particularly in North America, is dense and comprehensively documents many different species of true geese that have been around since about 10 million years ago in the Miocene.
 The aptly named Anser atavus (meaning "progenitor goose") from some 12 million years ago had even more plesiomorphies in common with swans.
 In addition, some goose-like birds are known from subfossil remains found on the Hawaiian Islands.

 Geese are monogamous, living in permanent pairs throughout the year; however, unlike most other permanently monogamous animals, they are territorial only during the short nesting season.
 Paired geese are more dominant and feed more, two factors that result in more young.

-Geese honk while in flight to encourage other members of the flock to maintain a 'v-formation' and to help communicate with one another.

 Fossil record

-Geese fossils have been found ranging from 10 to 12 million years ago (Middle Miocene).
-Garganornis ballmanni from Late Miocene (~ 6-9 Ma) of Gargano region of central Italy, stood one and a half meters tall and weighed about 22 kilograms.
+Goose fossils have been found ranging from 10 to 12 million years ago (Middle Miocene).
+Garganornis ballmanni from Late Miocene (~ 6–9 Ma) of Gargano region of central Italy, stood one and a half meters tall and weighed about 22 kilograms.
 The evidence suggests the bird was flightless, unlike modern geese.

 Migratory patterns

-Geese like the Canada goose do not always migrate.
-Some members of the species only move south enough to ensure a supply of food and water.
-When European settlers came to America, the birds were seen as easy prey and were almost wiped out of the population.
-The species was reintroduced across the northern U.S. range and their population has been growing ever since.

-Preparation

-Geese typically migrate in the fall and in order to prepare for this travel they start in the summer by igniting a process called molting.
-A process where the birds shed their old feathers and grow new ones to prepare for the journey ahead.
-During the process of molting, geese are unable to fly and tend to reside in the water for protection.
-Baby geese that are born in the spring are typically ready for travel by the time fall comes around.
-Much like how animals who hibernate, geese eat more during the time they prepare for migration.
+Most goose species are migratory, though populations of Canada geese living near human developments may remain in a locality year-round.
+These 'resident' geese, found primarily in the eastern United States, may migrate only short distances, or not at all, if they have adequate food supply and access to open water.